Jos-byte-beep/website/content/pages/index.md

       color: text-dark
       type: TitleBlock
     text: >
-      Welcome to the move to our new location at Luchthavenweg 10!
+      The start of demolition work at Luchthavenweg 10!
     media:
       url: /images/DJI_0811.jpg
       altText: Unblock your team boost your time to production preview